bastienqueste/gliderad2cp/paper.md

 # Summary

 Oceanographers routinely measure ocean currents to understand and map the transport of ocean properties.
 Measuring currents is most commonly done using instruments called acoustic doppler current profilers (ADCP).
 These instruments emit shorts pings of sound and listen for the echoing soundwaves which bounce off of water molecules and suspended particles.
 The delay between emission and reception tells us distance to the particles, and the pitch change of the echo tells us the relative velocity of the particles to the sensor.
-Using multiple beams of sounds, the ADCP can determine 3-dimensional currents at range.
+Using beams of sounds in multiple directions, the ADCP can determine 3-dimensional currents at range.
 ADCP are however limited by power and size; there is a direct trade-off between size, power and transducer capability.
 There is a also a trade-off between ping frequency and effective range before the sound wave is attenuated.
 Large ocean going vessels can carry large, energy hungry, low-frequency ADCP with ranges of hundreds of meters down into the water column, while smaller platforms must compromise on range and signal to noise ratios.

 ![L-ADCP method.\label{fig:ladcp}](paper_figures/lADCP.png)